"If

 When the mayor finished his first talk, it was pouring rain.
 He dashed

-drove on to his radio interview in a mall restaurant.
+ignition - then drove on to his radio interview in a mall restaurant.

 He and the DJ left the mall together.
 The mayor climbed back into the